 Once you have this information ready, you can pick the best possible combination of market, rate, and transport requirements.

-Do they have the requisite experience?
+Do they have the requisite experience, and references?

 Is the equipment well-maintained, cleaned, and serviced regularly?